JechoJekov/WpfLocalization/README.md

 This section describes basic usage only.*

 1. Install the WpfLocaliation package from [NuGet](https://www.nuget.org/packages/WpfLocalization)
-2. Use the `Loc` XAML extension in your application.
+2. Use the `Loc` markup extension in your application.

 ```XAML
 <Window ...>